Production & Logistics

 Dakota Jackson Inc.

-• Working with variety of vendors, workrooms, & industry technicians (both domestic and overseas) for production, maintenance, and restoration of made-to-order product
+• Working with variety of vendors, workrooms, & industry technicians (both domestic and international) for production and restoration of custom made product

-• Handling all purchasing needs & scheduling of orders.
+• Handling all purchasing & scheduling of orders.

 • Maintaining production report and leading weekly company meetings to monitor status of all active orders and projects